girishkuniyal/Music-website-theme/README.md

 ### How to use :
 1. Rename all fields like website name and about page according to your site.
-2. Upload song on webserver like amazon , one drive or dropbox.with file hierarchy.
+2. Upload song on webserver like amazon web services, one drive or dropbox.with file hierarchy.
 ```
     /category_name/poster/*.jpg
     /category_name/song/*.mp3